VoxeLibre/VoxeLibre/CONTRIBUTING.md

 #### Developer responsibilities
 - You should not push things directly to
-MineClone2 master - rather, do your work on a branch on your private repo, then create a pull request.
+MineClone2 master - rather, do your work on a branch on your private repository, then create a pull request.
 This way other people can review your changes and make sure they work before they get merged.
 - Merge PRs only when they have recieved the necessary feedback and have been tested to not lead to any crashes and do what they claim to do by at least two different people.